 When I need easy but comforting food, I always turn to a large bowl of warm, flavourful rice – and using red wine as a base works beautifully.
 In the winter, serve this risotto in a deep bowl with a spoon, whilst snuggling under a thick blanket.
 Or it can make a special meal for two served with some lovely crusty bread, if you’re so inclined.
 My Mum used to serve us a version of this as children, served with kievs or sausages, so when I feel nostalgic I have mine with a couple of (veggie) sausages on the side.
 The quantities are easily doubled – or more – to feed more hungry bellies.
-This recipe first appeared in my cookbook, A Girl Called Jack.
+This recipe first appeared in A Girl Called Jack.

 Heat the oil gently in a frying pan.

 Peel and finely slice the garlic and add to the pan.
 Gently clean any excess earth from the mushrooms with a clean tea towel or old, clean toothbrush, chop or break them into small chunks and add to the pan.
 Shake the herbs over and allow everything to cook together for a few minutes to soften.